-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DE Primary Registration District No. PHYSICIANS RECORD (a) Residence.
-No....
-(Usual place of abode) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+Do not use this some.
+MISSOURI STATE BOARD OF HEAL BUREAU OF VITAL STATISTICS & CERTIFICATE OF DEATH 1.
+PLACE OF DEATH 13291Registration District No. Resistered No. (a) Residence.
+No..
+(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX SINGLE, MARRIED, WIDOWED OR DIVORCED (write the word) That attended deceased from .
+SEX 4.
+COLOR OR RACE SINGLE, MARRIED, WIDOWED OR DIVORCED (write the word) 54.
 IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
 DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE YEARS MONTHS DAYS If LESS than 1 / J 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+AGE YEARS If LESS than 1 MONTHS DAYS 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ....... (b) General nature of industry, business, or establishment in which employed (or employer). (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OF TOWN).....
-(STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the Disease Causing Deater, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH).
+21.0....
+DATE OF......
+10. NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR PARENTS (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER \State the DIRRAGE CAUSING DRATH, or in deaths from VIOLENT CAUSES, state 13.
+BIRTHPLACE OF MOTHER (CITY (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICTIAL.
 (See reverse side for additional space.)
-14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL TOATE OF BURIAL (Address) ADDRESS
+14. DATE OF BURIAL 19.
+PLACE OF BURIAL, CREMATION, OR REMOVAL INFORMANT ..
+15. REGISTRAN